dujanhung/evtsbx-api-doc/restriction/sign_block.md

 ## exposed profanity

-unwanted bad words or NSFW ASCII arts may be exposed to players as is.
+a text, such as bad word or ASCII art, may be exposed to players as is.

 ## malicious URLs